Neodel/MobileRobotics/README.md

 ### Initializing and running

+CAREFULL : Actually the whole project is not on this page, some package are not there yet.
+You can not now run the program as following.

 Open a terminal and place yourself on ROS directory (usually catkin_ws).
 Check that you got a controller (as a Xbox controller) connected to your computer.

 Launch the simulation with the command